 3. Author 1, A.; Author 2, B. Title of the chapter.
-In Book Title, 2nd ed.; Editor 1, A.; Editor 2, B., Eds.; Publisher: Publisher Location, Country, Year; Volume 3, pp. 154–196.
+In Book Title, 2nd ed.; Editor 1, A., Editor 2, B., Eds.; Publisher: Publisher Location, Country, Year; Volume 3, pp. 154–196.

 4. Author 1, A.B.; Author 2, C. Title of Unpublished Work (optional).
-Correspondence Affiliation, City, State, Country. year, status (manuscript in preparation).
+Correspondence Affiliation, City, State, Country. year, status (manuscript in preparation; to be submitted).

 5. Author 1, A.B.; Author 2, C. Title of Unpublished Work.
-Abbreviated Journal Name stage of publication (under review; accepted; in press).
+Abbreviated Journal Name year, phrase indicating stage of publication (submitted; accepted; in press).

 6. Author 1, A.B.
-(University, City, State, Country); Author 2, C. (Institute, City, State, Country).
+(Affiliation, City, State, Country); Author 2, C. (Affiliation, City, State, Country).
 Phase describing the material, year. (phase: Personal communication; Private communication; Unpublished work; etc.)

 7. Author 1, A.B.; Author 2, C.D.; Author 3, E.F.
 Title of Presentation.
 In Title of the Collected Work (if available), Proceedings of the Name of the Conference, Location of Conference, Country, Date of Conference; Editor 1, Editor 2, Eds. (if available); Publisher: City, Country, Year (if available); Abstract Number (optional), Pagination (optional).